- 2014-15 CVCE Approved Eight-Semester Plan

-Interested students should declare the civil and construction engineering (CVCE) major in the Student Request section of BOSS.
+Interested students should meet with an advisor in the civil and construction engineering (CVCE) program to declare a major.
 Full admission to the¬†CVCE major requires readiness to take MATH 1451 Calculus I, CHEM 1406 Engineering Chemistry, and RHET 1311 Composition I.¬†However, students who are not¬†prepared to take these courses¬†will be admitted¬†to the¬†CVCE major as pre-engineering students.¬†¬† Students should request the CVCE major as early in their academic career as possible, so that they can receive proper advising.

 Dr. Nickolas S. Jovanovic is the advisor for all civil and construction engineering (CVCE) majors and pre-engineering majors.
 Advising for spring semester is usually done in November, and advising for summer and fall is usually done in April.
 Dr. Jovanovic can be found in¬†ETAS 202F or contacted at¬†email@example.com.
 The department office can be contacted at (501) 569-8133.